 E-Man Volume 1, Number 2 is dated December 1973, a bimonthly comic from Charlton Publications Inc. The cover art is by Joe Staton.
 George Wildman is the editor.
-To see what else was on the stands when E-Man #2 hit check this amazing link.

 In the Prologue to the first story written by Nick Cuti and drawn by Joe Staton, the Brain from Sirius defeated in the first issue repairs itself and sends a message to its home that more weapons are needed to subdue the Earth and to have revenge on E-Man.